couetilc/react-social-icons/README.md

 - figure out how to configure typescript so I don't need to tsignore so much in playwright files, jesus, or just switch playwright files to js.

-- get typescript declaration file emitted for dist/
+- get typescript declaration file emitted for dist/, and source maps (sourceMap compiler option in tsconfig)

 - need to make forward refs work.
 - switch browser test file to vanilla JS, then see if works with distribution files